For any queries you can reach us at infovistarindia@gmail.com / WhatsApp us: +919158876092

 Data

-Data is a collection of numbers, alphabets and symbols combined to represent information.
-A computer accepts the raw data as input and after processing of data, it produces improved data as output.
+Data is a collection of numbers, alphabets, and symbols combined to represent information.
+A computer accepts the raw data as input and produces improved data as output after processing it.

 • Atomic data: